-Ditch the Clutter and Downsize Your Lifeby Mary on March 17th, 2017
+Ditch the Clutter and Downsize Your Lifeby monica on March 17th, 2017

 Most people downsize when they approach retirement age, especially if they’re going to move into an apartment or condo.
 This is a time to let go of “stuff,” not just because you don’t have the space physically, but also because it clears some mental space.